 1. An understanding of key environmental science concepts.

 3. The application of critical thinking to draw conclusions, identify relationships and address problems in environmental science.

-4. The ability to synthesise information and key concepts to produce a scientific report or address problems in environmental science.
+4. The ability to synthesise information and key concepts to produce a report or address problems in environmental science.

 The core topics of the course are: